smari/wasa2il/README.md

 If you have `docker-compose` installed you should only need these 1-2 commands:

+1. Create your personal .env file
+  `cp env.example .env`

-Start web + db containers:
+2. Start web + db containers:
 `docker-compose up`

-Run database migrations (if needed):
+3. Run database migrations (if needed):
 `docker-compose run wasaweb python manage.py migrate`